NorikaDE/Xml-Help/README.md

+# Xml-Help
+This class library adds functionality to your program to deal with comment based xml help.
+Like shown in the following sample you could use the dotnet xml implementation to access the xml based help.

+## Build
 [![Build Status](https://dev.azure.com/NorikaDE/Xml-Help/_apis/build/status/NorikaDE.Xml-Help?branchName=master)](https://dev.azure.com/NorikaDE/Xml-Help/_build/latest?definitionId=1&branchName=master)
 ![Azure DevOps coverage](https://img.shields.io/azure-devops/coverage/NorikaDE/Xml-Help/1)
 ![Azure DevOps tests (compact)](https://img.shields.io/azure-devops/tests/NorikaDE/XML-Help/1?compact_message)

-# Xml-Help
-This class library adds functionality to your program to deal with comment based xml help.
-Like shown in the following sample you could use the dotnet xml implementation to access the xml based help.
+## Sample

+### XML Comment based help
+This following sample represents a msbuild target (xml) with a comment based help.
+The next step shows how to access the help with the code provided by this repository.

 ```xml
   <!--